signalfx/signalfx-agent/docs/agent-install-methods.rst

-.. _choose-install-type:
+.. _install-smart-agent:

 *********************************************
-Install the Smart Agent
+Install and Configure the Smart Agent
 *********************************************

 .. toctree::